Dhruv-2003/HashNodeBlogs/cl67eact403d0y6nvd3fnhtb5.md

   }
 }
 ```
-This contain 2 packages namely nft.storage and mime
+This contains 2 packages namely nft.storage and mime

 -  Run `npm install` in the terminal of same directory
 - Create a file named `upload.mjs` and this code to your file